dicepencilpaper/emprise/A Daring Emprise V2.md

 ### Attacks

 To perform an attack, you use the *adventurer* die roll.
-The difficulty level of the attack is set by the target's *defense* stat, which goes from 1 to 5.
+The difficulty level of the attack is set by the target's *defense* stat, which goes from 2 to 5.
 This defense stat is modified by things such as armor, shields, and any other modifiers that might apply, as explained in the *Defense* segment below.
+Regardless of the target's defense, a roll of 1 will always hit a target under regular circumstances.

 The target of an attack, if still conscious and capable, can immediately strike back in return even if it is not their turn in terms of initiative.
 This makes combat more dynamic, dangerous, and unpredictable.
 Even after responding to an attack, they will still get to play their turn as determined by initiative, and in the same manner, their target will be able to respond back to the attack.